Show Code Analysis in PR

 For each static code analysis tool, you need to configure which files should be analyzed.

-.
+Often, these tools support file globs like **/*.js.
 While this works, it is not as efficient as it could be, because only the changed files of a pull request diff require an analysis.

 To only analyze changed files, fetch the diff of the pull request from Bitbucketās REST API during your CI build, and pass the changed files paths to your analyzer.